-Large volumes of melted ice (water) then flow down into streams, rivers, lakes and seas.
-The result is rising sea and water levels, causing floods and massive destruction to low-lying towns and cities along water bodies.
-More on risisng sea levels here
+Large volumes of melted ice (water) then flow down into streams, rivers, lakes, and seas.
+The result is rising sea and water levels, causing floods and massive destruction to low-lying towns and cities located near water bodies.

 Changing climate may also cause the weather to become more extreme, be it droughts or violent storms and heavy rain.

-Extreme changes in temperature makes people suffer breathing difficulties, head aches, body rashes and other illnesses.
+Extreme temperature changes make people suffer breathing difficulties, headaches, body rashes, and other illnesses.

-The same amount of water in the water cycle will not be affected, but its timing, amounts, regularity and distribution will be impacted.
-Mid- latitudes and dry subtropical regions may experience a reduction in water flow, whiles high latitudes and humid mid-latitude regions may have increased water flow.
-There may be streamflow uncertainty in many other regions, because of reduced snow and ice storage.
-Availability of clean water may be affected too, for instance, the quality of lakes used for water supply could be impaired by the presence of algae producing toxins.
+The same amount of water in the water cycle will not be affected, but its timing, amounts, regularity, and distribution will be impacted.
+Mid- latitudes and dry subtropical regions may experience a reduction in water flow, while high latitudes and humid mid-latitude regions may have increased water flow.
+There may be streamflow uncertainty in many other regions because of reduced snow and ice storage.
+The availability of clean water may be affected too.
+For instance, the quality of lakes used for water supply could be impaired by the presence of algae producing toxins.

 Did you know…